Last Updated on

 The Droptine binoculars are the entry-level series that are more affordable than the Signature HD models.
 The Droptines have a closed bridge system.
 The Signature HD features superior optical quality due to the phase-corrected prisms.
 They also have an open bridge design.

 This Burris binocular is made in China according to the strict manufacturing processes required by the USA and Burris Optics.
-It may be very difficult to see and find, but you will be able to identify the country it was made in by analyzing the engraved metal piece that connects to the tripod bushing on the underside of the bino.
+It may be very difficult to see and find, but you will be able to identify the country it was made in by analyzing the engraved metal piece that connects to the tripod bushing on the underside of the binocular.

 The IPD range is 57-74 mm.
 It’s a little wider than most other standard, full-size binoculars to adjust for a variety of IPDs among various users.

 The durable carry case that comes included in the purchase has a buckle closing system with a mesh zipper pocket on the inside of the flap.
-It fits the binoculars to a T for shoulder strap use or for protecting during storage.
+It fits the hunters binoculars to a T for shoulder strap use or for protecting during storage.
 The case can be used to be looped with a belt for hip carrying, or it can be used with the included shoulder strap that comes in the purchase.

 While Burris did send Target Tamers a shoulder harness for the field test, it’s not a typical accessory that’s included free of charge in the purchase.
 However, you do get the included durable carry case, neoprene neck strap, and a carry case shoulder strap.